 4. Congress Needs to Assert its Constitutional Role and Set Limits on Presidential Use of Force.
 Finally, repealing a force authorization that is unnecessary and susceptible to abuse would demonstrate that Congress is willing to exercise its authority under Article I of the Constitution to authorize and to limit war.

 Congress passed the 2002 AUMF so that the president could use force for specific purposes.
-Now, Congress must show that it’s also capable of removing that authority when those purposes have long been addressed, and before it is relied on for operations well beyond those Congress intended to authorize.
+Now, Congress must show that it’s also capable of removing that authority when those purposes have long since been addressed, and before it is relied on for operations well beyond those Congress intended to authorize.
 As Sen. Young aptly summed it up, repealing this “outdated” authority would be “sending a strong message that Congress is finally taking back its Article One responsibility.”